 I asked him to stick around, we went up and had a chat with the Newfoundlander and told him to get out.
-We brought in that first part of the load, the 25 tons, he got word that we had it in and came looking for money and we had to decide how much to give him.
-The boys decided that they would give him $50 grand.
+We brought in that first part of the load, the 25 tonnes, he got word that we had it in and came looking for money and we had to decide how much to give him.
+The boys decided that they would give him 50 grand.
 I thought that was way too little and a big mistake.

 Brian having a dance